 Let your cheesecake chill for at least 6 hours to allow it to set before cutting.
 It will continue to firm up and set firmer over the next 24 hours, so it is best to plan ahead and make it the day before or in the morning if you plan on serving it for dessert that evening.

-- If you use a regular pie dish and not a springform pan, let the cheesecake warm up for about 5-10 minutes after taking it out of the fridge so it releases from the pan easier.
+• If you use a regular pie dish and not a springform pan, let the cheesecake warm up for about 5-10 minutes after taking it out of the fridge so it releases from the pan more easily.

 The filling of this blueberry cheesecake is gluten-free, so as long as you use my gluten-free vegan graham cracker crust recipe for the bottom layer, the cheesecake will be gluten-free.